-To find a wine to go with the cheese selections can be daunting.
+To find a wine to go with cheese selections can be daunting.
 Most often we choose to eat our favorite cheeses and the same goes for drinking our favorite wine.
 This works for those who enjoy their favorites.
-Believe me I know this is true since grampy never complains if he’s drinking his favorite wine.
+Believe me, I know this is true since grampy never complains if he’s drinking his favorite wine.

 For the basic rule on pairing wines with our food it’s a good idea to start with choosing the wine and cheese/food from the same region.
 If you enjoy a strong parmesan cheese try an Italian Chianti or a Sangiovese, which is also the name of the grape used for making Chianti, as a starting point.